Get a Free Case Review - (803) 471-4188

 Machinery Accidents

 Wherever heavy machinery is involved, danger follows.
 Management companies are responsible for training their employees to use the machinery properly and safely.
 If an accident occurs because of a defective machine, injury victims may be able to target the manufacturing company in a lawsuit rather than the site management company.
-Talk to your South Carolina construction accident and injury lawyer about who you should name in your lawsuit before filing.

 Filing a Lawsuit for a Construction Accident Injury in South Carolina

-If you were injured on a construction site because of someone else’s negligence, you might have the opportunity to file a personal injury lawsuit against the negligent party.
-If you are injured in an accident without fault, you may instead be forced to file a workers’ compensation claim in order to get compensation for your injuries.
+If you are injured in an accident without fault, you may instead be forced to file a Workers’ Compensation claim to get compensation for your injuries.
 However, when available, a lawsuit is typically preferable because the amount of damages that you can obtain is much larger.

 For many individuals who do work on construction sites as independent contractors, lawsuits are the only available route to recovery.
 This is because independent contractors are technically “self-employed” rather than being employed by the party that is responsible for the victim’s injuries.